amarkum/interview-refresher-java-bigdata/src/main/resources/notes/bigdata/spark-notes.md

   Basically, it uses Hadoop for storage purpose only.

 ## Spark is a one-stop solution for
-- Apache Hadoop / MapReduce - To perform batch processing, we were using .
+- Apache Hadoop / MapReduce - To perform batch processing.
 - Apache Storm -  Stream processing
-- Apache Impala / Apache Tez - for interactive processing, we were using
+- Apache Impala / Apache Tez - for interactive processing.
-- Neo4j / Apache Giraph  - for perform graph processing, we were using
+- Neo4j / Apache Giraph  - to perform graph processing.

 ## Components of Spark
 - Spark SQL
 - Spark Streaming
 - Spark MLib